 Mixed development project at Clementi Town

-In November 2011, we built the Clementi Town Mixed Development – the first development in Singapore with public housing, commercial facilities, and a bus interchange integrated under one roof.
-The development consists of 2 40-storey residential blocks connected to a shopping mall on the lower levels, and an air-conditioned bus interchange directly linked to the existing Clementi MRT Station.
+In November 2011, we built the Clementi Town Mixed Development – the first development in Singapore with public housing, commercial facilities, and a bus interchange integrated under 1 roof.
+The development consists of 2 40-storey residential blocks connected to a shopping mall on the lower levels, and an air-conditioned bus interchange directly linked to the existing Clementi MRT station.

-The Clementi Mixed Development displays our ingenuity in overcoming challenging site constraints and our imaginative approach to town planning.
+The Clementi Mixed Development displays creativity in overcoming challenging site constraints and our imaginative approach to town planning.
 The development has won numerous awards, including the prestigious FIABCI Prix d’Excellence Award.

 New integrated development: Kampung Admiralty